Real Bott manifold structure of $n$-dimensional Klein bottle and its rational Betti numbers

-Recently Davis initiated the study of an $n$-dimensional analogue of the Klein bottle.
+Donald Davis initiated the study of an $n$-dimensional analogue of the Klein bottle.
 This generalized Klein bottle occurs as a moduli space of planar polygons for a certain choice of side lengths.
-Davis determined many topological invariants and manifold-theoretic properties of this space.
-The main aim of this short note is to show that the $n$-Klein bottle is a real Bott manifold and determine the corresponding Bott matrix.
-We also determine two other classes of polygon spaces that are total spaces of an iterated $S^1$ bundle.
-In all these cases we compute the Betti numbers using a formula, due to Suciu and Trevisan.
+In this paper, we show that the $n$-dimensional Klein bottle is a real Bott manifold and determine the corresponding Bott matrix.
+We determine the small cover structure on two other classes of moduli spaces of planar polygons.
+As an application, we compute the rational Betti numbers of these spaces using a formula, due to Suciu and Trevisan.